HenryKiprotich/HenryKiprotich/README.md

 - Windows CLI administration

 ---
 ## 🔧 What I Focus On

+- Engineering backend and enterprise integration components using **.NET (C#)** for core business and service logic
-- Bridging software development and platform operations
+- Bridging application development with infrastructure and platform operations to support production-ready systems
-- Deploying applications in virtualized and containerized environments
+- Deploying and managing workloads across **virtualized and containerized environments**
-- Improving deployment automation and system reliability
+- Designing and improving automation pipelines for deployments, configuration management, and operational workflows
+- Supporting system and platform workflows using **Python for automation, orchestration, and operational intelligence tasks**
-- Implementing monitoring, logging, and operational visibility
+- Enhancing system reliability through monitoring, logging, health checks, and observability practices
-- Writing clear technical documentation and SOPs
+- Maintaining clear technical documentation, standard operating procedures (SOPs), and operational runbooks
 ---

 ## 📫 Let’s Connect